Polymath-Youn/polymath-youn.github.com/_posts/2020-09-19-markdown-syntax.markdown

 ---

-This blog has a default layout which includes the stlye of first letter having 3ea.
-Also it is a `gitblog` type blog on `jekyll` structure. `Mundana` is being used as one of the `jekyll` theme.
+This blog, like most `gitblog`, is based on `jekyll` written in `ruby` language. `jekyll` acts as an interpreter that receives files written in `md` and `Markdown` as input and converts them into static web pages.
+So, in this article, I would like to summarize the Markdown grammar.

-### Contents format 본문 서식
+### Contents format
-+ Header 제목
++ Header
     + Output